aziis98/spectral-sequence-editor/README.md

 # Spectral Sequences Editor

-I don't knot much about spectral sequences, but I maybe this tool will help someone who does.
+I don't knot much about spectral sequences, but maybe this tool will help someone who does.

 ## Usage